 Lead with gratitude, and share yours regularly

 This practice gets the wheel of appreciation turning on your team and beyond.
 Set a weekly calendar reminder for yourself to show gratitude to a teammate.
+It’s human nature to want to be recognized for a job well done.
+Resentment can easily build up if good work is consistently overlooked.

 Be authentic and vulnerable

 I always thought that being a leader meant being as perfect as possible.
 I got a huge wakeup call from my team earlier this year with feedback that my authenticity and vulnerability were really low.
-I realized that they were asking for me to be more human – to share my struggles and my failures.
+I realized they wanted me to be more human – to share my struggles and my failures.
 They wanted me to walk them through the hard steps I had to go through for a win, and they wanted to get to know me by sharing more of my personal life.

 Perfectionism is scary, and it makes it hard for people to work with you.
-I opened up and it created a more safe environment for the team to feel more comfortable speaking up.
+I opened up and it created a safer environment for the team to feel more comfortable speaking up.
 And the more they spoke up, the more they shared new ideas, and the more innovative and productive they became.
 I love this quote from Forbes and I refer to it often:

 The perfectionistic, never see ’em sweat, A-gamers cause disconnection in others.
 Being able to balance your competency with your vulnerability makes you human, and creates a safe place for others.
 It also encourages strategic risk-taking and innovation, which are critical to excellence.

 To encourage your team to bring their whole selves to work, you have to create a space to speak to that whole person.
-Short reminders to breathe, get mindful, and focus are a great way to break up the work day and encourage perspective, calm, and creativity.
-In addition to encouraging wellness days and time off as needed, kick off a meeting with a couple of minutes of meditation.
+Short reminders to breathe, be mindful, and focus are a great way to break up the work day and encourage perspective, calm, and creativity.
+In addition to encouraging wellness days and taking time off as needed, kick off a meeting with a couple of minutes of meditation.
 Start things off with a quick team “temperature check” – red, yellow, or green – to gauge how they’re thinking, the struggles they may have, and their current stress levels.

 Leaders should encourage their team to be their best selves.
 I’ve tried this exercise and it was very successful: Have each person write down personal wellness goals that are important to them.
 One of mine was to make a date night every Wednesday night; I also planned to make time for some stress-relieving exercise a few times a week.
 Encourage team members to write down what’s important to them to maintain their wellness.
 Make time for regular check-ins to help them keep those goals a priority and keep them on track.
 This is a great way to build accountability and team support while encouraging some really healthy habits.